corneliusroemer/variant-report/reports/variant_report_latest.md

 ![picture 5](../images/a0891368449cb6070ab832591937ace96d6b3ef704f7a3fa17e902a1c33ea035.png)

-An up to date version of this graph can be found here: <https://cov-spectrum.org/explore/India/AllSamples/Past3M/variants?variantQuery=NextcladePangoLineage%3ABA.5*&variantQuery1=NextcladePangoLineage%3ABA.2.75&analysisMode=CompareToBaseline&>
+An up to date version of this graph can be found [here](https://cov-spectrum.org/explore/India/AllSamples/Past3M/variants?variantQuery=NextcladePangoLineage%3ABA.5*&variantQuery1=NextcladePangoLineage%3ABA.2.75&analysisMode=CompareToBaseline&)

 ### Selection of other interesting lineages

 Many interesting BA.2 sublineages have appeared first in India.
 Here is a selection of some to watch.
-That mutations are typical of BA.2 sublineages with (potential) growth advantages, in India and also globally.
+The mutations they carry are typical of BA.2 sublineages with (potential) growth advantages, in India and also globally.

 #### BA.2.76 (S:R346T, S:Y248N)